plandes/flex-compile/README.md

   * Sexp: The symbol expression to evaluate.

+### Do nothing

+A no-op compiler for the disabled state.

 ### Emacs speaks statistics

 This is a REPL based compiler to evaluate R code with